 The General Leave of Absence Request Form must be completed in order to apply for a General Leave of Absence.
-All requests for General Leaves of Absence shall be submitted through the employee's supervisor, to be presented to the President, who will work collaboratively with the Director of Human Resources to determine the appropriate leave category to fit the unique circumstances.
+All requests for General Leaves of Absence shall be submitted through the employee's supervisor, to be presented to Human Resources, who will work collaboratively with the President to determine the appropriate leave category to fit the unique circumstances.